-Blaundblais a member from Germany .
-She has been a member for over 3 years (1098 days).
+Blaundblais a member in Germany .
+She has been a member for over 3 years (1193 days).

 As I have always liked sending and receiving mail, I was very happy when I came across postcrossing.
 A perfect way to learn more about other people and discover places in the whole world.

 As for the cards I’d like to receive, take it easy!
 I will be happy with any nice card and I appreciate the effort you’re taking in choosing, writing and sending it.
 Just opening my mailbox and finding a personal note from a stranger brings a smile to my face and brightens my day every single time.

 For those of you who like wishlists though (like me) :), here is mine (but don't feel obligated, these are merely suggestions):

 - A viewcard is always a good choice (cities, landscapes, National Parks, famous monuments…).
 I especially enjoy single views with the name of the place on the front, but any other card will be perfectly fine and much appreciated too.